klueq/shared-folder-ipfs/docs/join.md

 ## ipfs dht

 IPFS exposes the Kademlia DHT API, but in a limited fashion: it doesn't allow to get/set arbitrary keys, only the IPNS ones.
-It's likely possible to use DHT to build overlay networks.
+It's [possible](https://jhalderm.com/pub/papers/dht-woot10.pdf) to use DHT to build overlay networks.

 ## The bootstrap nodes